MecBonjourno/GPT-Ignition/README.md

 9. **Case Studies**
 10. **Research Papers & Other Resources**

-Find the detailed content structure [here](link-to-detailed-content-structure.com).
+Find the detailed content structure [here](link-to-detailed-content-structure.com). -->

 ---

 ## 🧰 Tools & Technologies

-Here are the major tools and technologies you will get to learn and work with:
+Here are the major tools and technologies we will get to learn and work with:

-- **Programming Languages:** Python, R, Julia
+- **Programming Languages:** Python, Jupyter Notebooks, Python Frameworks, MOJO (🤔)
-- **AI Frameworks:** TensorFlow, PyTorch, Keras
+- **Frameworks:** PyTorch, LangChain
 - **Data Visualization:** Matplotlib, Seaborn, Plotly
 - **Data Manipulation:** Pandas, Numpy
-- **Natural Language Processing:** NLTK, SpaCy, Gensim
+- **Audio TTS & STT:** OpenAI's Whisper, ElevenLabs

 ---

 ## 👥 Community

-**AI-Study-Hub** is all about learning together.
+**GPT - Ignition** is all about learning together.
 Here's how you can contribute and be a part of our community:

 1. **Issues:** Found a bug or want to suggest a feature?
 Raise an issue [here](link-to-issues.com).
 2. **Pull Requests:** Want to contribute code?
 We welcome all PRs.
 Check out our contributing guide [here](link-to-contributing-guide.com).